fostroll/toxine/doc/README_TEXT_PREPROCESSOR.md

 The class `TextPreprocessor` contains a lot of bells and whistles for organizing text preprocessing pipeline.
-It takes a simple text that may be highly dirty, and return it's cleaned tokenized version in [*CONLL-U*](https://universaldependencies.org/format.html) format.
+It takes a simple text that may be highly noisy, and returns its cleaned tokenized version in [*CONLL-U*](https://universaldependencies.org/format.html) format.

 To create `TextPreprocessor`, invoke: